 12. Charging Cable Drawer Storage: Cutlery Tray

 Remember that photo of my messy, jumbled cable/junk drawer?
-This is how I ended up organizing everything.
-Learn how I used an expandable cutlery tray for cable storage.
+This is how I ended up organizing everything: in a bamboo organizer.
+(Sometimes the simplest way is the best way to store cables… or anything else you’re looking to organize.)
+Learn how I did this here: Expandable cutlery tray for cable storage

 13. Charging Cable Drawer Storage: Honeycomb Drawer Organizer